A Commonly Misunderstood Measure of Quality

 In contrast, a truly high-quality, high thread count sheet will have strong, supple thread woven together tightly in a single-ply weave.
 Egyptian cotton is well-known for its high thread counts.

 Why Thread Count Matters

-Thread count is essentially a measure of the denseness of a sheet (or pillowcase, etc.).
+Thread count is essentially a measure of the denseness of a sheet.
 On a high-quality sheet, a high thread count means that there is more material in a given amount of space.
-It is heavier.
+In general, the higher the thread count, the heavier the sheet, like our 1500 thread count sheets.
 The benefits of a high thread count sheet are:

 - Greater durability and resistance to fraying.